Biku213/Uniswap/readme.md

             liquidity: cache.liquidityStart
         });

+        // Decode the data parameter to get the input and output token addresses (address tokenIn, address tokenOut) = abi.decode(data, (address, address));

-        // continue swapping as long as we haven't used the entire input/output and haven't reached the price limit while (state.amountSpecifiedRemaining != 0 && state.sqrtPriceX96 != sqrtPriceLimitX96) {
+        // Continue swapping as long as we haven't used the entire input/output and haven't reached the price limit while (state.amountSpecifiedRemaining != 0 && state.sqrtPriceX96 != sqrtPriceLimitX96) {
             StepComputations memory step;